TulipSMP/Tiramisu/.github/ISSUE_TEMPLATE/feature_request_template.md

 #### Confirmation
 <!-- Check this box by replacing the space between the brackets with an x -->
-- [ ] I acknowledge that this is not free development work, and that my request most likely will not be implemented.
+- [ ] I acknowledge that this is not free development work, and that my request may not be implemented.